 “Bringing this campaign about requires a lot of resources.
 Before anything else, you have to make the vaccines available, and then get logistics support to move teams around a vast region where access to isolated populations is complicated,” says Patrick Irenge, Medical Coordinator for MSF in Mali.
 “Vaccines have to be kept at a temperature of between 2 and 8 degrees Celsius in a region where temperatures can reach up to 50 degrees Celsius.
 On top of that, mobilizing so many people – from qualified medical personnel to drivers who know the region perfectly – is no mean feat.”

 The campaign will take place in three stages in order to follow the established vaccination calendar in Mali.
 Measles, yellow fever, and meningitis vaccines need only be administered once to take effect.
 Others must be delivered in three separate doses.
 Such a process can be all the more difficult to follow given the nature of mobile, nomadic communities which do not always stay in one location over a period of weeks.

 “That poses an access problem for the vaccination activities,” continues Patrick.
 “But vaccination is an efficient preventative measure which protects the most vulnerable.”

-MSF has now completed two stages of the vaccination campaign, and will complete the campaign by the beginning of May.
+MSF has now completed two stages of the vaccination campaign and will complete the campaign by the beginning of May.

 MSF has been present in Mali since 1985, and first provided medical assistance to the people of Kidal between 1998 and 2008, with a maternal health project.
 MSF returned to Kidal in 2015 with the aim of ensuring access to healthcare for isolated communities, especially women and young children.
-MSF teams are also working in the districts of Ansongo (Gao region), Koutiala (Sikasso region), Tenenkou and Douentza (Mopti region), notably by strengthening the provision of maternal and paediatric care.
+MSF teams are also working in the districts of Ansongo (Gao region), Koutiala (Sikasso region), Tenenkou and Douentza (Mopti region), notably by strengthening the provision of maternal and pediatric care.

 Give All Children A Fair Shot